 DO NOT SEND ME ANY "attachments."
 You must use the "SUBMISSIONS BOX" for submitting assignments and projects.
 There is a "submissions" link for you to click-on and it will open the Submissions Box.
-If you do not use the "Submissions Box" (if you use the "comments box" by mistake) I will not accept your assignment and you will receive a zero.
+If you use the "comments box," instead of the "submission box," you will get a zero for the assignment.
 Please follow the instructions.